frsyuki/pg_logical_cdc/README.md

 ### Output header

-If you give `--write-header` option, pg_logical_stream dumps a record with a header.
+If you give `--write-header` option, pg_logical_cdc dumps a record with a header.

 Format of a header is: